Hurricane Season 2025: What Travelers Need to Know This Summer

 Why travel insurance matters this season

-Travel insurance can help you recoup most of your trip costs if you have to cancel because of a hurricane.
+Travel insurance can help you recoup most of your trip costs if you must cancel because of a hurricane.
 Standard travel insurance typically includes trip cancellation coverage, which reimburses you for prepaid, nonrefundable expenses if you cancel for a covered reason.

-Common covered reasons include unforeseeable events like hurricanes and extreme weather, a serious injury or illness that prevents you from traveling, the death of a family member, or terrorism.
+Common covered reasons include unforeseeable events such as hurricanes and extreme weather, a serious injury or illness that prevents you from traveling, the death of a family member, or terrorism.

-For example, if a hurricane prevents you from taking your trip, trip cancellation insurance could reimburse you for nonrefundable expenses like flight bookings, hotel stays and cruise excursions.
+For example, if a hurricane prevents you from taking your trip, trip cancellation insurance could reimburse you for nonrefundable expenses such as flight bookings, hotel stays and cruise excursions.

 If you’re buying travel insurance for a trip during hurricane season, be sure to carefully review the policy.
 Look for coverage related to hurricane evacuation, travel delays and trip cancellations.